 We Icelanders have known about the sea monsters ever since the Vikings settled Iceland around 874.
 Throughout the centuries there have been over 4,000 recorded sightings of sea monsters and lake monsters all around Iceland!

-Many of the sea monsters have been seen in Arnarfjörður and the Westfjords of Iceland.
+Many of the sea monsters have been seen in Arnarfjörður and the Westfjords.
 There have been some 180 recorded sightings of sea monsters in Arnarfjörður fjord alone!

-Arnarfjörður is a beautiful fjord, 30 km long and 10 km at its widest.
+Arnarfjörður is a beautiful fjord, approx. 38 km long and approx. 9 km at its widest.
 There are many beautiful inlets in Arnarfjörður fjord and the Jewel of the Westfjords, Dynjandi waterfall is to be found in Dynjandisvogur cove in this lovely, but monster-filled, fjord.

 Sea monster stories have become a bit of a taboo, but as we all know that there are endless species of fish in the ocean, both large and small - so why not something that looks like sea monsters?
 I, for sure, believe that they exist, I don't know what they are, but there are for sure more creatures lurking in the sea than we know of!

 In Hólmavík on the east side of the Westfjords, a huge sea turtle was found - the biggest species of sea turtles in the world!
 How did such a big sea turtle come to be found in the cold sea around Iceland?

 On one of my travels to the Westfjords, I spent 9 days exploring this quiet area of Iceland (the following year I spent 8 days in the Westfjords).
 I slept in hotels and with relatives, but for one night I slept in a tent in a remote valley in Arnarfjörður.